msm8916-mainline/lk2nd/README.md

 # lk2nd
-lk2nd is a bootloader for Qualcomm MSM devices (at the moment only MSM8916 and MSM8939), based on the [CodeAurora Little Kernel fork](https://source.codeaurora.org/quic/la/kernel/lk/).
+lk2nd is a bootloader for Qualcomm MSM devices (see Supported SoCs below), based on the [CodeAurora Little Kernel fork](https://source.codeaurora.org/quic/la/kernel/lk/).
 It provides an Android Fastboot interface on devices where the stock bootloader does not provide Fastboot (e.g. Samsung).